GFSI – Global Food Safety Initiative

 Protection of food from non-food items in the same or previous load.

-- Records – Maintenance of written procedures, agreements and training records.
-Retention time depends of the type of record but not needed to exceed 12 months.
+- Records – Maintenance of written procedures, agreements, and training records.
+Retention time depends of the type of record but is not needed to exceed 12 months.

 Rule 7: Mitigation Strategies to Protect Food Against Intentional Adulteration

 Aimed at preventing intentional adulteration from acts intended to cause wide-scale harm to public health.